- What is a Health Retreat?

 Tiny Gozo is quiet and incredibly beautiful.

-Upon stepping into the retreat I was struck immediately by Amchara’s calm welcoming atmosphere, fans turning lazily in the reception and – excitement – the glimpse of a superbly blue swimming pool beyond.
+Upon stepping into the retreat I was struck immediately by Amchara’s calm welcoming atmosphere, fans turning lazily in the reception and - excitement! - the glimpse of a superbly serene blue swimming pool beyond.

 On arrival, I was given an initial screening to determine my goals, health conditions and priorities.

-My goal was to embark upon a juice fast because despite being in the nutritional therapy world for so many years, I’d never got beyond lunchtime when I attempted to juice fast at home.
+My goal was to embark upon a juice fast because despite being in the nutritional therapy world for so many years, I’d never made it beyond lunchtime when I attempted to juice fast at home.